EliNaduyev/XSS-Scanner/README.md

 # XSS Scanner

-Following OWASP TOP 10 (the top ten most critical web application security risk) I decided to build an XSS Scanner.
-In the Frontend I used vanilla javascript and in the Backend I used NodeJS and Express for the server and Puppeteer for automation.
-Puppeteer is an open source library developed by Google that was built in purpose of automating and simplifying tests and development.
+Cross-Site Scripting (XSS) is one of the most well known web application vulnerabilities.
+It even has a dedicated chapter in the OWASP Top 10 project and it is a highly chased vulnerability in bug bounty programs.

-The scanner getting link from the user and scan the website for XSS vulnerability by injecting malicious script and check if the website is running the script.
+The scanner gets a link from the user and scan the website for XSS vulnerability by injecting malicious scripts at the input place.
+The injection happens in headless browser named Chromium and controlled by Puppeteer automation.

-The scanner is trying to inject variety of scripts for better results.
+It works in two steps:
+1. Find the target: In this first step, the tool tries to identify all the places at the page including injectable parameters in forms, URLs, headers, etc.
+2. Test for XSS: For each place discovered in the previous step, the scanner will try to detect if the parameters are vulnerable to Cross-Site Scripting.
+The tool injects a piece of JavaScript code, including some special HTML characters (>, <, ", ') and it will try to see if they are returned in the response page without sanitization.
+If the tool detects at least one vulnerability, it will return that the website have XSS vulnerability.

+### Technologies
+ * Puppeteer
+ * Javascript
+ * NodeJS
+ * Express

 ### Prerequisites